savva-k/testing-spring-boot-applications-demystified-workshop/README.md

 ## Workshop Format

-- One-day workshop (approximately 6-7 hours of instruction)
+- Full-day workshop
-- Four main slots, ranging from 70-110 minutes each
+- Four main labs, ranging from 70-110 minutes each
 - Hands-on exercises with provided solutions
 - Building on a consistent domain model (a library management system)